kddubey/cappr/docs/source/design_choices.rst

 ==============

 This is the first open source software project I've created.
 I thought I'd write about some of its design choices, and what I learned from creating it.
-This page is more reflective than educational.
-Feel free to ignore it.
+These thoughts are more reflective than educational.

 An alternate design